robsonshockwave/robsonshockwave/README.md

 Learning Javascript, Node, HTML, CSS, Laravel, Dart, Flutter, PostgreSQL, MongoDB and in the future React and Typescript.

-I also love PowerPoint xD
+I also love PowerPoint! xD